Roya-Gharehbeiklou/Detecting-COVID-19-with-Chest-X-Ray-using-PyTorch/README.md

   - Resize images to `224x224`.
   - Normalize using ImageNet's mean and standard deviation.
   - Apply random horizontal flips (training only).
 ---

 - The dataset is sourced from [COVID-19 Radiography Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).

----

-For any issues, please open an issue or contact [your-email@example.com].